ctb/titus-blog/src/automated-testing-and-research-software.rst

 More, I have the niggling little feeling that this argument is frequently trotted out by people who want to be lazy.
 I'm actually *completely* on board with the idea that you find everything I have to say about actual practice to be useless -- and I'd love to find out why I'm wrong, and understand how what you're doing is better!
-But when you say "it's just hopelessly different!"
+But when you say "it's just hopelessly different!
+I give up!"
 I am suspicious of your motivations...

 **My boss doesn't care.** Yeah, that's a big problem.
 They're wrong.